polinom/polynec-blog-octopress/source/_posts/2013-07-10-introducing-stickers-for-octopress.markdown

 Installation guide and details how to use it, you can find in [github repository](https://github.com/polinom/stickers-octopress) in REDME.md file.
 Feel free to contribute.
 There are lot of things, that can be improved.
 I am not a ruby-developer, so don't expect perfect and optimised code.

-Youca can add your own stickers to the stickers database, so other people can use them too.
+You can add your own stickers to the stickers database, so other people can use them too.
 Read the requirements in [README.md](https://github.com/polinom/stickers-octopress#sticker-database)

 As a python-dev I’m kind of jealous that we don't have the same thing written with python language.
-Actually, there are some good ones, but Octopress is a great exemplar.
+Actually, there are some good ones, but Octopress is a great example.